PhilT/fsharp-reference/README.md

 All the websites I run, in one place!

 * electricvisions.com - Company website, General tech blog, Windows, F#, .NET, Ruby
-* fsharp-reference.com - Quick reference of the F# language
-* matter-game.com - Matter, the game I'm working on, progress, learnings, graphics engine, etc
+* matter-game.com - Matter, the game I'm working on

 ## Building